rajushikha1001/CSV-Processing-Service/README.md

 Filters rows based on a condition (e.g., values greater than a threshold).
 Writes the processed data to a new CSV file.
 Bonus: Handle edge cases like empty rows, invalid data, or missing columns.

+Objective:
+Write a Python script that:

+Takes a CSV file as input.
+Adds a new column by summing two other columns.
+Filters rows based on a condition (e.g., values greater than a threshold).
+Outputs the processed data to a new CSV file.
+Steps:
+Read the Input CSV File: Use the csv module to read the data from the file.
+Add a New Column: Sum the values from two specific columns and add a new column (Total).
+Filter Rows: Implement logic to filter rows based on a condition (e.g., filter out rows where the sum of the two columns is below a certain threshold).
+Write the Output CSV File: After processing, write the modified data to a new CSV file.